Homemade Chicken Pot Pie Recipe

 Preheat oven to 425 degrees F (220 degrees C.)

 In a saucepan, combine chicken, carrots, peas, and celery.
-Add water to cover and boil for 15 minutes.
-Remove from heat, drain and set aside.
+Add water to cover and boil for 10-15 minutes until chicken is cooked through.
+Remove from heat, drain and set aside. *Note: If you are using leftover cooked chicken or turkey, you will only need to boil the vegetables per the bag instructions.

 In the saucepan over medium heat, cook onions in butter until soft and translucent.
 Stir in flour, salt, pepper, and celery seed.
 Slowly stir in chicken broth and cream.
 Simmer over medium-low heat until thick, taste and adjust seasoning as needed.
 Remove from heat and set aside.